Mobile Menu

 A Couple More Homemade Candy Recipes to Try

-I use coconut oil for the base of most of my homemade confections.
+I use coconut oil in many of my homemade confections.
 I’ve used it to make:

 I doubt that these Junior Mints will have a chance to sit around the house for more than a couple of days, but if you have extra, try blending them into homemade ice cream or a milkshake!
 Confession: My husband and I made this boozy Junior Mints milkshake for St. Patrick’s Day one year.
 (For a healthier version use my homemade mint chip ice cream made with avocados to make it!)